ruubytes/Maon.py/README.md

 # Maon Discord Bot
-Maon Discord Bot was written in Python3 and tested on both Ubuntu 18.04 and Raspian stretch 9.8.
+Maon Discord Bot is written in Python3 and tested on both Ubuntu 18.04 and Raspian stretch 9.8.
 Maon should run on most UNIX platforms if you can install all the libraries listed below.

 # Manual Installation Instructions:
 Before doing anything: